 (a) The CAP for both degrees will be computed separately and the two CAPs, one each for the respective degrees reflected separately on a single transcript.

 (b) The process and method for computation of CAP is as follows:

 During the registration for modules in each semester, the student must declare which modules he/she wants to use to count towards fulfilment of each of the two degrees.
-Any changes to the module declarations may only be made during the final semester before graduation, subject to the approval of the Faculty/Faculties.
+Any changes to the module declarations may only be made after the result release in the final semester before graduation, subject to the approval of the Faculty/Faculties.
 The grades from modules that may be double counted (Singapore Studies,GEMs, faculty requirements or majors) will be used twice to compute the CAP for each of the two degrees.
-If Unrestricted Elective (UE) modules have been taken, the grades obtained will be used to compute the CAP for either one of the two degrees.
+If Unrestricted Elective (UE) modules outside the programme requirements of both degrees have been taken, the grades obtained will be used to compute the CAP for either one of the two degrees.